 In 2016 we held our first Growers Gathering at the distillery, where each year our farmers congregate at the distillery and our trophy for Barley Grower of the Year is awarded.
 David was the first winner of this coveted trophy, which now sits proudly in his resplendent old farmhouse, from which can also see another winner – the champion black walnut tree in Ireland.

 * Of note: as we had slightly more spirit left over than went into bottle for Edition 1.1, Head Distiller Ned brought over some of that remaining spirit into Edition 1.2.
 The majority of it is new, and therefore slightly older, but it still contains a small percentage of spirit that was matured for 3 years 11 months and 18 days.

-Taste: Oily mouthfeel, white pepper, apricots, spices, toffee, maltiness, wood shavings.
+oily, white pepper, apricots, spices, toffee, maltiness, wood shavings

 red grapes, tilled earth, dried fruit, barnyard, cooking apples, petrichor